orange-cloudfoundry/osb-cmdb/README.md

 #### OSB-api extension used with backing service brokers

-By default, when propagating OSB calls to backing service brokers, osb-cmdb adds an extra `x-osb-cmdb` param to the [service instance provisionning call](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#provisioning) containing additional metadata matching the [inventory metadata]((#metadata-attached-to-backing-services)).
+By default, when propagating OSB calls to backing service brokers, osb-cmdb adds an extra `x-osb-cmdb` param to the [service instance provisionning call](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#provisioning) containing additional metadata matching the [inventory metadata](#metadata-attached-to-backing-services).
 This can be opted-out with the `osbcmdb.broker.propagateMetadataAsCustomParam=false` flag

 ```json
 {